 You must have a referral from your clinician before you make an appointment or come in.
-All x-rays are done on a walk-in basis.
-All other exams are by appointment.
-Call 203-432-7751 to schedule CT or MRI scans.
-For all other appointments call 203-432-0340.
+All exams are by appointment, call 203-432-0340 to schedule.
 We will inform you of any pre-test preparation when you schedule your appointment.

 Please note: You cannot bring your young children with you to your exam.
 Children are not allowed in the examination rooms and may not be left in the waiting room unattended.

-A late cancellation/no show fee may apply for appointments cancelled or rescheduled less than 24 hours in advance.
-See your schedule of benefits for more detail.
+A late cancellation/no show fee may apply for appointments canceled or rescheduled less than 24 hours in advance.
+Visit the Late Cancellation/No Show Fees page to review details.